-Since this article was originally written, further cat cafés have opened outside Asia, in Europe and elsewhere, and a summary of these, collated in 2014/15, is appended further down the page
+Since this article was originally written in 2012 for Vienna's Café Neko, further cat cafés opened outside Asia, in Europe and elsewhere, and a summary of these, collated in 2014/15, is appended further down the page.

 The first cat café opened in Taipei, Taiwan in 1998, and word soon spread to Japan where the first opened in Osaka in 2005, and there are now (2012) nearly 40 in Tokyo alone.
 The idea is for a themed café where patrons pay a fee so as to be able to watch and interact with cats.
 Their popularity in Japan arises probably because so many apartments in the overcrowded city forbid pets, and because cats provide relaxing companionship in what can be a stressful and lonely urban life.
 Some cafés concentrate on a particular kind of cat, such as black cats or stray cats, or a certain breed.
 There are strict rules in order to conform to animal welfare and health-and-safety laws, and so that the feline residents are not, for example, pestered by unruly children or disturbed when sleeping.